About us

 Our mission

-To propel young people to actively participate in making climate change, ecosystem management and sustainable development locally relevant.
+To propel young people to actively participate and contribute to evidence and Knowledge transfer for environment and sustainable development

-Contribute to mitigating climate change and ecosystem management actions and monitoring.
+Join us in contributing to climate action and ecosystem management and monitoring.

 The team